gis667en11/pokeRead/README.md

  - Scenario 1: A single text box
  - Scenario 2: A text box that shifts, revealing a third line, (fourth line?)
  - Scenario 3: ...

+*Cool idea: Save the hash of each text box and do lookup table*